ianengelbrecht/delta-crdts-esm/README.md

 const encoded = encode(object);
 ```
-This works fine for transmitting over the wire, but if you're saving to a database, you probably only want to encode/decode the deltas or CRDTs themselves.
+This works fine for transmitting over the wire, but if you're saving to a database, you probably only want to encode/decode the deltas or CRDTs themselves and not the associated metadata.